the-sara/sign_language_classification_model/README.md

+Sign Language Classification Model

-Developed a deep learning model using a VGG architecture to classify sign language gestures
+Implemented a deep learning model using the VGG architecture to classify sign language gestures from image data.